-Eastdale CVI - U/M Level Assessment Contract
+Eastdale CVI Assessment Contract

-All students in a University Preparation (U) or University/College (M) course must read, initial, and sign the following contract regarding assessment expectations at this level.
-This contract will be provided by and submitted to each U/M classroom teacher.
+All students must read, initial, and sign the following contract regarding assessment expectations or complete a form for their teacher to acknowledge that they have read and understand the Assessment and Evaluation policies and procedures.

-O I have read the Eastdale CVI assessment policy and the additional standards for a U/M-Level course.

-O I understand how my final grade will be calculated and how teachers will assess my work.

-O I recognize my responsibilities to submit assigned work on time and to attend class for all quizzes and tests.
-I will communicate my absences to the teacher ahead of time.

-O I understand the potential consequences for failing to meet these expectations.
+- I have read the Eastdale CVI assessment policy. - I understand how my final grade will be calculated and how teachers will assess my work. - I recognize my responsibilities to submit assigned work on time and to attend class for all quizzes and tests.
+I will communicate my absences to the teacher ahead of time. - I understand the potential consequences for failing to meet these expectations. - I will uphold academic integrity throughout the course. - I will communicate with my teacher if I need help or am struggling with any of the assigned tasks - I understand that there will be consequences for academic misconduct.

+Student Signature : Date :